-Needs Assessment for School Climate: (Parent Survey)

-- According to our parent survey, more communication needs to take place to keep parents informed of: family engagement and classroom activities, school safety, and curriculum/assignments for students. - Needs Assessment for Student Achievement: (based on 2017-18 state testing) - ELA- Lowest Area on State Testing- Professional development focus around Language and Word Study (Phonics Word Study, Shared Reading and Interactive Read Alouds) and, Writing Workshop, - ➤ Math- Professional development opportunities around the rigor of the classroom environment, Algebra, Number Sense and Base Ten, and Geometry - Science Increasing the Depths of Knowledge in the classroom environment and on assessments.
+- Needs Assessment for School Climate: (Parent Survey) - According to our parent survey, more communication needs to take place to keep parents informed of: PTA meetings, classroom activities, school safety, and curriculum/assignments for students. - •Needs Assessment for Student Achievement: (based on 2017-18 state testing) - > ELA- Lowest Area on State Testing- Professional development focus around Language and Word Study (Phonics and Vocabulary), Writing Workshop, Interactive Read aloud and Shared Reading - Math- Professional development opportunities around the rigor of the classroom environment, Depths on Knowledge questioning and rigor with assessments - ➤ Science Increasing the Depths of Knowledge in the classroom environment and on assessments.
 Training and sharing best practices regarding Scientific Inquiry Standards.
 Integrating reading and writing into the science classrooms. - Social Studies- increasing the Depths of Knowledge in the classroom environment and on assessments.
-Integrating reading and writing into the Social studies classrooms.

-Needs Assessment for Teacher and Administrator Quality: (Survey)

-According to our faculty survey, teacher lesson plans, and observations, all faculty and administration need professional development in the following areas: creating Mastery Connect Assessments to be used as Common Assessments, technology integration across content areas, Student Centered Learning, Classroom Management, and Differentiated Instruction.
+Integrating reading and writing into the Social studies classrooms. - •Needs Assessment for Teacher and Administrator Quality: (Survey) - According to our faculty survey, teacher lesson plans, and observations, all faculty and administration need professional development in the following areas: creating common assessments, technology integration across content areas, balanced literacy components, inclusive practices, Student Centered Learning, and Differentiated Instruction.

-Significant Challenges for 2015-2019:
+Significant Challenges for 2015-2018:

-Armstrong Elementary School's population of students are in need of intense instruction in foundations of reading practices.
-We have realized many of our students are very hesitant to read because they struggle with basic reading practices which include vocabulary development, phonics instruction, Text Dependent Analysis in ELA, interpreting and creating charts and graphs, informational text, and mathematical problem solving.
-We are continuing to address these challenges with professional development, focused professional learning communities, and intervention and enrichment during an Instructional Enrichment period held each day.
+➤ Armstrong Elementary School's population of students is in need of intense instruction in foundations of reading practices.
+We have realized many of our students are very hesitant to read because they struggle with basic reading practices which include vocabulary development, Text Dependent Analysis in ELA, interpreting and creating charts and graphs, informational text, and mathematical problem solving.
+We are continuing to address these challenges with professional development, focused professional learning communities, and studying the Matthew Effect in reading.

-•Significant awards, results, or accomplishments for 2018-2019:
+•Significant awards, results, or accomplishments for 2017-18:

-- Armstrong was a PEP Grant Recipient for the 2018-19 school year.
-This grant provided many instructional resources for all teachers as well as a collection of 10 books for every student to take home in a book bag and keep for their own personal use. - Armstrong has started in the 2018-2019 school year a peer mediation/conflict resolution program.
-Students have opportunities to meet with peers to discuss behavioral concerns.
-This program is looking to expand in the 2019-2020 school year. - Armstrong has a Buddy Program, which will continue to grow over the next five years.
+Armstrong was a PEP Grant Recipient for the 2017-18 school year.
+This grant provided many instructional resources for all teachers as well as a collection of 10 books for every student to take home in a book bag and keep for their own personal use.

+- Armstrong has a Buddy Program, which will continue over the next five years.
 At the beginning of the year, teachers identify students that need someone to mentor them throughout the school year.
 Faculty and staff members serve as mentors for students recommended by their teachers.
-These buddies meet weekly to check on their students' academic and emotional needs and reach out to the proper personnel and agencies to assist these students. - Armstrong will offer a Summer School Program in the summer of 2019 to better serve our students' needs through integrated, hands-on activities which provide intense reading support services.
-All activities are standard driven and data driven based on student identified areas of opportunities using SC Ready and Mastery Connect Data. - Armstrong began enrichment clubs (2015-2016 and continued in the following school years) and will continue this into the 2019-2020 school year, based on Greenville County's G+ initiative which gave our students opportunities to develop their skills in sports, dramatic arts and physical fitness.
-Teachers and volunteered to serve as instructors and shared with the students' information and knowledge that promoted career readiness.
+These buddies meet weekly to check on their students' academic and emotional needs and reach out to the proper personnel and agencies to assist these students. - Armstrong will begin a Summer School Program in the summer of 2019 to better serve our students' needs through integrated, hands-on activities which provide intense reading support services.
+All activities are standard driven and project-based whereby the teacher serves as a facilitator and the students are involved in most of the decision making and research necessary to complete such projects. - ➤ Armstrong began enrichment clubs (2015-2016 and continued 2016-2017 school year) and will continue this into the 2018-2019 school year, based on Greenville County's G+ initiative which gave our students opportunities to develop their skills in sports, dramatic arts and physical fitness.
+Teachers and community members volunteered to serve as instructors and shared with the students' information and knowledge that promoted career readiness.